-Read more about Susan's writing and publishing background.
+Read more about Susan's Boyer's writing and publishing of English language and literacy resources.
 Read less

 Susan began her writing and publishing career unintentionally.
 After graduating with Distinction from a Bachelor of Arts degree in communication and cultural studies in 1995, she began teaching English language and literacy at TAFE NSW.
 Seeing the lack of Australian material available for students and teachers, she decided to address the issue by developing her own lesson content in response to her students’ needs and interests.

 Her most popular lessons were those on everyday themes such as ‘Visiting the Doctor’, ‘Socialising at a Barbecue’, and ‘Worrying about Money’.
 Each topic introduced ‘everyday’ expressions students would encounter in mainstream Australian society with a focus on idioms and colloquialisms as opposed to ‘slang’.
 Each topic included listening, reading and writing exercises, a focus on understanding grammar and speaking practice, through realistic interactions.
 Positive feedback from students and teachers (and her completion of a Master of Arts, Language and Literacy at UTS) prompted her to think about submitting her material for publication.

 After responses from ‘mainstream’ international publishers suggesting the Australian market was ‘too small’, Susan decided to publish the material herself.